gabreek/mpv-handler-queue/README.md

 [![play-with-mpv][badges-play-with-mpv]][play-with-mpv-enhanced]

 *Note: This mod is compatible with the [Play with mpv Enhanced](https://greasyfork.org/en/scripts/542145-play-with-mpv-enhanced) userscript.
 The original Play with mpv userscript is not compatible with queueing abilities.*

+## Key Features

+### Playlist Detection & Prefetching
+When a URL is passed, the handler uses `yt-dlp` to check if it's a playlist.
+If it is, it fetches the direct, playable URLs for the videos.
+This is a crucial pre-fetching step that avoids buffering, as mpv receives a direct link to the media, not just a webpage URL.

+### Queueing via IPC Socket
+The handler then sends these direct URLs to the running mpv instance via its IPC socket, using the `loadfile append` command to build the queue seamlessly in the background.

+### Interactive Control
+To make it user-friendly, if a playlist is detected, the handler shows a `zenity` dialog asking the user how many videos to queue (with '0' for all).
+It has a 10-second timeout that defaults to queueing the entire playlist.
+The user can also choose to play only the first video, ignoring the rest of the playlist.

 ## Protocol